 From Siquijor Island to Siargao – your last stop, it’s a long way.
 You need to travel back to Cebu, spend 1 night there and the next day in the morning travel to Siargao Island.

-From Siquijor Island you need to take the ferry to Cebu harbour.
-From the harbour, you need to get a car to your accommodation and then in the morning to the airport.
+From Siquijor Island you need to take the ferry to Cebu harbor.
+From the harbor, you need to get a car to your accommodation and then in the morning to the airport.

 Day 17 – 20: Siargao Island